Sarah Weiss Maudi: Ministry of Foreign Affairs

 In 2007, Weiss Maudi joined the Israel Israel Ministry of Foreign Affairs.
-There she has served as the Deputy Director of the International Law Department (2012-13), and the Director of the International Law Department (2013-2018).
+There she has served as the deputy director of the International Law Department (2012–13), and the director of the International Law Department (2013–2018).

 At the Foreign Ministry, Maudi was the expert on maritime and humanitarian law.

-Weiss Maudi negotiated Israel's first maritime border in Mediterranean Sea with the Republic of Cyprus (2010; entry into force 2011), and subsequently served as chief negotiator for Israel in negotiations with Cyprus on transboundary energy reserves (2011-2018).
+Weiss Maudi negotiated Israel's first maritime border in Mediterranean Sea with the Republic of Cyprus (2010; entry into force 2011), and subsequently served as chief negotiator for Israel in negotiations with Cyprus on transboundary energy reserves (2011–2018).
 Weiss Ma'udi also negotiated Israel's regional maritime disputes and related transboundary-energy matters with Lebanon, Egypt, Jordan and the Palestinian Authority.

 Weiss Maudi drafted and negotiated several technical agreements on bilateral water-related issues with Jordanian Government and Palestinian Authority, including the Red Sea-Dead Sea Phase I Regional Desalination Project with Hashemite Kingdom of Jordan (2015), and served on the Israeli negotiating team in US-sponsored proximity talks with Palestinian Authority on water issues.

 United Nations

-From 2018-2022 Weiss Maudi served as the Legal Adviser and Counterterrorism and Sanctions Expert to the Permanent Mission of Israel to the United Nations in New York.
-During her tenure as Israel's Legal Adviser at the U.N. she In October 2020, Maudi was appointed in 2020 as the UN Legal Committee’s Vice Chair of the Sixth (Legal) Committee of the 75th General Assembly.
+From 2018 to 2022 Weiss Maudi served as the Legal Adviser and Counterterrorism and Sanctions Expert to the Permanent Mission of Israel to the United Nations in New York.
+During her tenure as Israel's Legal Adviser at the U.N. she In October 2020, Maudi was appointed in 2020 as the UN Legal Committee's Vice Chair of the Sixth (Legal) Committee of the 75th General Assembly.
 She represented the Western Europe and Others Group (WEOG).
 She was the first Israeli to be appointed to that position in 20 years, and the first Israeli woman to fill that role.

 For the 77th Session of the United Nations (Sept.
 2022- Sept.
 2023), Adv.
 Weiss Maudi was appointed by the General Assembly President, Amb.
 Csaba Kőrösi, as a Senior Adviser and Deputy Team Leader of the Legal, Budget and Reform Team in his Cabinet, the first Israeli ever to be selected for such a position.

 Academic Lectures

 Weiss Maudi is a frequent speaker and has lectured on topics ranging from Israel-UN relations; the law of the sea; land and maritime border disputes; the Iran deal; and regional water and energy issues at several top universities and academic institutions including Institute of National Security Studies and New York University.

 Weiss Maudi is a member of the American Society of International Law and has spoken at meetings, including the 2011 proceedings following the flotilla incident.
-In 2019, she was the Chair of the Israeli delegation to the United Nation’s Intergovernmental conference on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction.
+In 2019, she was the Chair of the Israeli delegation to the United Nations' Intergovernmental conference on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction.